High School Summer School

 Questions?
 Please contact

-Jason Spencer, Innovation & Learning Coordinator at email@example.com (through Jun.
+Jason Spencer, Executive Director of Innovation & Technology at firstname.lastname@example.org (through Jun.
 10)

 Ian Smith, Director of HS Instruction at email@example.com or 630-682-2464.
 (Jun.
 10 - Aug 1.)